Pet Sematary (song): Promotion

 The music video for "Pet Sematary" was filmed at the Sleepy Hollow Cemetery in the eponymous New York village.
 Shot on a cold night in January 1989, the video features black and white shots of the Ramones walking through the graveyard, as well as color footage of the band and various others miming to the song alongside an open grave.
 The video ends with the band playing on a hydraulic platform placed inside the open grave, which is gradually lowered until a group of undertakers covers the grave with a headstone that reads "The Ramones".
 It was the last video featuring Dee Dee Ramone, who would depart the band and be replaced with C. J. Ramone.
 The video features cameos by Debbie Harry and Chris Stein of Blondie, as well as members of the Dead Boys.

 An alternate edit of the video features the aforementioned scenes interspersed with scenes from the film, with the opening footage of the band walking through the graveyard now appearing in color.
+This version was briefly shown during an episode of Beavis and Butt-head, named "Good Credit".